Picture book

 A picture book combines visual and verbal narratives in a book format, most often aimed at young children.
 With the narrative told primarily through text, they are distinct from comics, which do so primarily through sequential images.

 The images in picture books can be produced in a range of media, such as oil paints, acrylics, watercolor, and pencil.
-Picture books often serve as pedagogical resources, aiding with children's language development or understanding of the world.
+Picture books often serve as educational resources, aiding with children's language development or understanding of the world.